Sar-e-Pol Province: Economy

-Mining and agriculture are the main industries of the province.
+Mining and agriculture are the province's main industries.
 The Government of Afghanistan signed a deal with China National Petroleum Corporation (CNPC) for the development of oil blocks in the Amu Darya basin, a project expected to earn billions of dollars over two decades; the deal covers drilling and a refinery in the northern provinces of Sar-e Pol and Faryab and is the first international oil production agreement entered into by the Afghan government for several decades.
-Production of the Afghan oil began in October 2012, which was expected to increase to 1 million barrels per year in 2013.
+Production of Afghan oil began in October 2012, and it was expected to increase to 1 million barrels per year in 2013.

 On October 5, 2018, in Washington, D.C., Afghan officials signed a 30-year contract involving a $56 million investment by investment group Centar and its operating company Afghan Gold and Minerals Co. for exploration of an area covering 500 square km for copper, with development of mining due to begin thereafter.

 Communications in and around the province are provided by Afghan Wireless, Roshan, Etisalat, and MTN Group.